ubccr/ccrdocs/pages/getting-started.md

 - HPC resources are available through a cluster environment
 - Users submit batch jobs to a scheduler to run on servers (nodes) within the cluster
 - The UB-HPC cluster is available for academic & industry users
 - CCR also manages a separate cluster for privately purchased faculty nodes
-- [Visualization servers](hpc/clusters.md#visualization-nodes) are available for graphically-intense scientific software
 - Users login using a [SSH client](hpc/login.md) or the [OnDemand web portal](portals/ood.md)
 - There is no cost for UB faculty groups to use the UB-HPC cluster (student accounts must be sponsored by faculty)
 - Storage is shared among the clusters.
 More [details on storage options](hpc/storage.md)